rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `allowDropsFromLiveLeaves`

 Allow saplings to be dropped from magical leaves which are still connected to a log (those that cannot decay over time).

+## Reservoirs Correctly Return Essentia Type

+**Config option:** `reservoirsUseArgInGetEssentiaType`

+Force reservoirs to use the correct face when checking their essentia type.
+Allows downwards-facing reservoirs to be emptied by unlabeled jars placed directly below them.